 The Sonoran Experience: Healing From The Desert

-With more than 3,500 native plant species, the Sonoran Desert has the most plant life north of the tropics.
-Some of the common types of plants in the Sonoran Desert include cholla, prickly pear cactus, mesquite, ironwood, and palo verde.
-In such desolate conditions, cacti fruits ensure the abundant wildlife a reliable food source.
-In contrast, mesquite and palo verde trees provide must-have shade for our feathered, furry, and scaly friends.
+With more than 3,500 native plant species, the Sonoran Desert has the most abundant plant life north of the tropics.
+Some common types of plants in the Sonoran Desert include cholla, prickly pear cactus, mesquite, ironwood, and palo verde.
+In such desolate conditions, cacti fruits provide a reliable food source for local wildlife.
+In contrast, mesquite and palo verde trees provide essential shade for our feathered, furry, and scaly friends.

-At Gaia Provides, we are combining the healing benefits of cannabis and the beauty of the Sonoran Desert with the release of our CBD Bombs of The Desert collection.
+At Gaia Provides, we combined the healing benefits of cannabis and the beauty of the Sonoran Desert with the release of our CBD Bombs of The Desert collection.
 Each bath bomb captures a different essence of the Sonoran experience: Arizona Sunset, Monsoon, Desert Sage, Prickly Pear, and Honey Mesquite.
-The exciting part is this new collection features locally sourced ingredients and extracts like agave, creosote, sage, desert wildflowers, prickly pear fruit, desert honey, and mesquite.
-Each of these plants not only has unforgettable traits but health benefits as well.
+This new collection features locally sourced ingredients and extracts like agave, creosote, sage, desert wildflowers, prickly pear fruit, desert honey, and mesquite.

 In this article, we highlight the iconic features of the Sonoran Desert and explore the holistic benefits of the ingredients that inspired our new CBD Bombs of The Desert collection.

 The Sonoran Desert's Unique Features